 BREWER: Jamie Robinson

-Like many brewers today, I started on a homebrew kit 11 years ago.
+Like many brewers today, I started on a homebrew kit in 2001.
 Fast forward to 2007.
 I had just sold my limo company and I was an Assistant Manager at the award winning Town Hall Brewery.
 I worked there for three years, learning every aspect of managing a brewpub.
 In fall 2010, as Town Hall was revving up to open the Town Hall Tap, I attended a Siebel Institute brewing program and stepped into brewery to hone my brewing skills back at Town Hall.
 Now, I am proud to be part of Northbound Smokehouse & Brewpub.

 CHEF: Bryce Strickler